Fisher Task Distance and Its Application in Neural Architecture Search: Fisher Task Distance

 where $\Bar{F}_{i_{t}} = F(\bar{\theta}_{i_{t}})$ with $\bar{\theta}_{i_{t}} = \frac{1}{t}\sum_t \theta_{i_{t}}$, for $i=1,2$. \end{theorem}

-In our experiments, we found out that the weight averages $\bar{\theta}_{i_{t}}, \, i=1,2$ can be replaced with only their best estimates for $\theta_{i_{t}},\, i=1,2$, respectively.
-Next, we show that the Fr\'echet distance is also a \textit{well-defined} measure between two task-data set pairs.
-In other words, the Fr\'echet (asymmetric) distance from the task $(T_A,X_A)$ to the task $(T_B,X_B)$ approaches a constant value regardless of the initialization, learning rate, and the order of data batches in the SGD algorithm provided that $X_A$ and $X_B$ have the same distribution.
+In our experiments, we found out that the weights averages $\bar{\theta}_{i_{t}}, \, i=1,2$ can be replaced with only their best estimates for $\theta_{i_{t}},\, i=1,2$, respectively.
+Next, we show that the FTD is also a \textit{well-defined} measure between two task-data set pairs.
+In other words, the (asymmetric) FTD from the task $(T_A,X_A)$ to the task $(T_B,X_B)$ approaches a constant value regardless of the initialization, learning rate, and the order of data batches in the SGD algorithm provided that $X_A$ and $X_B$ have the same distribution.

-\begin{theorem} Let $X_A$ be the data set for the task $T_A$ with the objective function $L_A$, and $X_B$ be the data set for the task $T_B$ with the objective function $L_B$.
+\begin{theorem} Let $X_A$ be the dataset for the task $T_A$ with the objective function $L_A$, and $X_B$ be the dataset for the task $T_B$ with the objective function $L_B$.
 Assume $X_A$ and $X_B$ have the same distribution.
-Consider an $\varepsilon$-approximation network $N$ trained using both data sets $X_A^{(1)}$ and $X_B^{(1)}$ respectively with the objective functions $L_A$ and $L_B$ to result weights $\theta_{A_{t}}$ and $\theta_{B_{t}}$ at time $t$.
-Under the same assumptions on the moment of gradient noise in SGD algorithm and the loss function stated in Theorem~\ref{theorem1}, the Fr\'echet distance from the task $A$ to the task $B$ computed from the Fisher Information Matrix of the average of estimated weights up to the current time $t$ converges to a constant as $t \rightarrow \infty$.
+Consider an $\varepsilon$-approximation network $N$ trained using both datasets $X_A^{(1)}$ and $X_B^{(1)}$ respectively with the objective functions $L_A$ and $L_B$ to result weights $\theta_{A_{t}}$ and $\theta_{B_{t}}$ at time $t$.
+Under the same assumptions on the moment of gradient noise in SGD algorithm and the loss function stated in Theorem~\ref{theorem1}, the FTD from the task $A$ to the task $B$ computed from the Fisher Information matrices of the average of estimated weights up to the current time $t$ converges to a constant as $t \rightarrow \infty$.
 That is,